 - Hydrate – Proper hydration is important in injury prevention because water lubricates joints, helps blood deliver oxygen to muscles, and helps to remove waste from inflammatory process.
 Proper hydration is needed for optimal muscle and joint function.
 Be sure to drink plenty of water before, during, and after exercise.
 Not sure how much water you should be drinking in a day?
 Take your body weight, divide it by two, and thats how many ounces of water you should be getting.
 For example, if you weigh 140 lbs., you should be drinking at least 70 ounces of water in a day.

 - Work with a Trainer/Coach – Working with a Personal Trainer or a Coach is the best way to ensure you are performing exercises with the correct form.
+A personal injury attorney oxnard explains that more than 50% of injuries transpire because people do not know the proper procedure to exercise.
 Also, they will help you gradually increase weight and/or volume at a safe pace.
 If you need guidance with workouts be sure to try A Stronger Workplace’s Remote Personal Training program.
 Our Exercise Physiologists will send you customized workout programs for you to perform whenever you want with whatever exercise equipment you have access to.
 Knowing what to do and how to do it properly can make all the difference in achieving your exercise goals.

 - Leave Your Ego at the Door – Our ego’s can get us in big trouble – especially if we are in a group training environment and/or lifting weights.
 If you are any bit competitive, this could be quite the challenge for you.
 Again, listen to your body when exercising and be smart when adding more weight – make small jumps between sets.